P0pey/NetworkScanner/README.md

 # Network Scanner

 This is an entertaining project.
-A small network scanner application, nmaplike.
+A small network scanner application, a tiny NMAP.